-The AIMD simulations have been performed using the Vienna Ab initio Simulation Package (VASP) [41].
-Electronic exchange and correlation has been described within the generalized gradient approximation (GGA) using the functional proposed by Perdew and Wang (PW91) [42].
-Ultrasoft pseudopotentials [43, 44] have been employed to represent the ionic cores.
-The oneelectron valence states were expanded in plane waves with an energy cutoff of 200 eV.
-The (100) surface was modeled by a slab of five layers with $(2 \times 2)$ , $(4 \times 2)$ , $(3 \times 2)$ , and $(3 \times 3)$ surface unit cells in order to model different hydrogen coverages.
-The k-point sampling was performed. using Monkhorst-Pack grids of $5 \times 5 \times 1$ , $3 \times 5 \times 1$ and $3 \times 3 \times 1$ k-points, respectively, depending on the surface unit cell.
+The AIMD simulations have been performed using the Vienna ab initio Simulation Package (VASP).
+Electronic exchange and correlation has been described within the generalized gradient approximation (GGA) using the functional proposed by Perdew and Wang (PW91).
+Ultrasoft pseudopotentials have been employed to represent the ionic cores.
+The one-electron valence states were expanded in plane waves with an energy cutoff of 200 eV.
+The (100) surface was modeled by a slab of five layers with (2 × 2), (4 × 2), (3 × 2), and (3 × 3) surface unit cells in order to model different hydrogen coverages.
+The k-point sampling was performed using Monkhorst-Pack grids of 5 × 5 × 1, 3 × 5 × 1 and 3 × 3 × 1k-points, respectively, depending on the surface unit cell.

-The AIMD simulations were performed using the Verlet algorithm [45] with a time step of 1 fs within the microcanonical ensemble, i.e., the total energy was conserved during the simulations.
-This energy conservation was typically fulfilled to within $\pm 5 \text{ meV}$ along a AIMD run.
-The substrate atoms were initially at rest corresponding to a surface temperature of $T{\rm s} = 0$ K, but the uppermost two layers of the Pd slab were allowed to move during the simulations.
+The AIMD simulations were performed using the Verlet algorithm with a time step of 1 fs within the microcanonical ensemble, i.e., the total energy was conserved during the simulations.
+This energy conservation was typically fulfilled to within $\pm 5$ meV along a AIMD run.
+The substrate atoms were initially at rest corresponding to a surface temperature of $T_s = 0$ K, but the uppermost two layers of the Pd slab were allowed to move during the simulations.

-Sticking probabilities for each considered structure and incident kinetic energy were evaluated by averaging over at least 150 trajectories which were started with random initial lateral positions and orientations of the H2 molecule 4 Å above the surface, except for the simulations using a $(3 \times 3)$ surface unit cell for which only at least 100 trajectories were determined because of the larger computational effort.
+The trajectories were started with random initial lateral positions and orientations of the $H_2$ molecule 4 Å above the surface, and all $H_2$ molecules were impinging under normal incidence on the surface with a specified initial kinetic energy.
+Sticking probabilities for each considered structure and incident kinetic energy were evaluated by averaging over at least 150 trajectories except for the simulations using a $(3 \times 3)$ surface unit cell for which only at least 100 trajectories were determined because of the larger computational effort.
 A trajectory was considered to correspond to a dissociation event when the interatomic distance of the molecule exceeded 2.5 Å and to a scattering event when the molecule returned to the initial distance of 4 Å from the surface.
 Some of the impinging molecules became trapped in molecular adsorption states in which they stayed for a rather long time, as illustrated below.
-Some of the trajectories have been evaluated for run times up to 150 ps in order to determine their final fate.
+Several of the trajectories have been evaluated for run times up to 150 ps in order to determine their final fate.
 Still, once the energy transferred to the substrate exceeded the initial kinetic energy of the impinging molecules, they have also been considered as being adsorbed even if the eventual full dissociation was not completed.

-The statistical error of the sticking probabilities amounts to $\sigma = \sqrt{S(1-S)}/\sqrt{N}$ where S is the sticking probability and N the number of trajectories [46].
+The adsorption dynamics is highly nonlinear and chaotic.
+Consequently, because of the stochastic nature of the sticking process, the statistical error of the sticking probabilities is given by $\sigma = \sqrt{S(1-S)}/\sqrt{N}$ where S is the sticking probability and N the number of trajectories.
 For $N \ge 150$ , the statistical error is $\sigma \le 0.04$ , and for $N \ge 100$ , $\sigma \le 0.05$ .
 It is important to emphasize that the statistical error does not depend on the complexity of the system, i.e., on the number of considered dynamical degrees of freedom, but only on the number of calculated trajectories.